MST Monthly Income Fund

 An efficient income solution provided through a diversified exposure to predominantly AUD denominated investment grade Australian and global floating and fixed rate bonds.

-1GOV invests in a portfolio of Australian dollar denominated Australian Government Bonds with maturity dates between 1 and 5 years with the aim of providing investment returns, before fees and other costs, that closely track the returns of the Index.
+XGOV invests in a portfolio of Australian dollar denominated Australian Government Bonds with maturity dates between 10 and 20 years with the aim of providing investment returns (before fees and costs) that closely track the returns of the Index.

-Vanguard Australian Corporate Fixed Interest Index ETF seeks to track the return of the Bloomberg AusBond Credit 0+ Yr Index before taking into account fees, expenses and tax.
+Vanguard Australian Government Bond Index ETF seeks to track the return of the Bloomberg AusBond Govt 0+ Yr Index before taking into account fees, expenses and tax.

 The fund aims to generate attractive returns by dynamically investing in global fixed income instruments.
 It aims to provide diversification against equity risk as well as capital growth and some income.